-Doc Hollywood is a 1991 American Romantic Comedy film directed by Michael Caton-Jones that stars Michael J. Fox, Julie Warner and Woody Harrelson, with Bridget Fonda and David Ogden Stiers in supporting roles.
+Doc Hollywood is a 1991 American Romantic Comedy film directed by Michael Caton-Jones and based on Neil B. Shulman's novel What?
+Dead...
+Again?.
+The film stars starring Michael J. Fox, Julie Warner, and Woody Harrelson, with Barnard Hughes, David Ogden Stiers, Frances Sternhagen, Bridget Fonda, and Roberts Blossom in supporting roles.

-Dr. Benjamin Stone (Fox) is a promising young surgeon working in Washington, D.C. with plans of making more money working for a Beverly Hills plastic surgeon.
-Driving out west, Stone swerves on the highway and crashes into the fence of a local resident in the rural hamlet of Grady, South Carolina.
-The resident is the local judge, who sentences him to community service at the nearby hospital as punishment rather than allow Stone to pay for the fence with cash.
-Though upset, Ben soon discovers that the whole chain of events leads to a humbling experience.
+Dr. Benjamin Stone (Fox) is a promising-but-cocky young surgeon, who has just completed his medical residency in Washington, D.C. and hopes to land a lucrative position working with a Beverly Hills plastic surgeon.
+While driving out west for the job interview, Ben swerves off of the highway and crashes into the fence of a local resident in the rural hamlet of Grady, South Carolina.
+The local resident happens to be a judge, who sentences Ben to 32 hours of community service at a nearby hospital rather than allowing him to pay for the damage with cash and go on his merry way.
+Though initially upset, Ben soon discovers that the whole chain of events leads to a humbling – and unexpectedly rewarding – experience.

 This film features examples of:

-- The City vs. the Country: A hotshot plastic surgeon on his way to a new job in Hollywood crash his car and have to do community service as a doctor in South Carolina.
+- The City vs. the Country: A hotshot plastic surgeon on his way to a new job in Hollywood crashes his car and has to do community service as a doctor in South Carolina.

 - From Dress to Dressing: Ben momentarily agonizes over having to rip up some Armani shirts in order to treat a woman who's gone into sudden labor.